shahzan01/Credex-ss/README.md

 - Create a sense of polish and quality
 - Provide feedback for user interactions

+## 🤖 Chatbot Implementation

+The AI-powered chatbot enhances user engagement and provides instant support:

+- **Backend Implementation** - Runs on `/api/chat` route to protect API keys and ensure security
+- **AI Model** - Utilizes the Llama model via Groq's high-performance inference API
+- **Secure Architecture** - Client-side widget communicates with server-side API to prevent exposure of credentials
+- **Contextual Awareness** - Maintains conversation context for natural interactions
+- **Custom Styling** - Integrated with the site's design system for a cohesive look and feel
+- **Responsive Design** - Adapts to all screen sizes with an expandable/collapsible UI

 ## 📱 Responsive Design Strategy

 - **Mobile-First Approach**: Designed for small screens first, then enhanced for larger viewports